Calling Extensions SDK

 7. Call completed: App notifies when the user is done with the app user experience.

 8. Update engagement: App fetches the engagement by the engagementId, then merges and updates the engagement with additional call details.
-Learn more about updating a call engagement.
+Learn more about updating a call engagement via the APIor via the SDK.

 To begin, create an instance of the CallingExtensions object.
 You can define the behavior of your extension by providing an option's object when you create your extensions instance.
 This option's object provides an eventHandlers field where you can specify the behavior of your extension.
 The following code block illustrates the available options and event handlers you can define: